 What can you say or do when someone is told that they have approximately five weeks left to live?
-It’s a moment we all dread reaching, whether for ourselves or our loved ones.
-It’s a moment that fascinates us, too; what would we do if we only had a day, a week, a month, a year left to live, we ask ourselves?
+It’s a moment we all dread, and yet it’s a moment that fascinates us, too; what would we do if we only had a day, a week, a month, a year left to live, we ask ourselves?
 What would we do if we were given that final, non-negotiable ultimatum?

 As soon as he told us, I knew that I didn’t want to waste any of the time we had left.
 I didn’t want to spend the weeks we had left mourning him before he had gone; I could feel the overwhelming grief clawing at me already, and I knew once I gave into it there would be no turning back.
 I needed a distraction from the terrible thing that loomed over us all—we all needed a distraction.
 Something to do.
 Something, no matter how tiny, to brighten these unbearable last days.
 I wanted to show dad that these days mattered, that we’d treasure every single moment we had left together.